mnlipp/kubernetes-experience/999_misc/k3s-configuration/README.md

 to the new file system, mount it on `${data-dir}/server/db` (create an entry in `/etc/fstab` and mount/test with `mount -a`) and start k3s again.

+Note that `--cluster-reset` deletes the directory with the mount point for the fast (SSD) filesystem mounted on `${data-dir}/server/db`.
+So take care to re-mount before starting k3s again after a cluster reset.

 ## Local-path storage

 As k3s is not the only application running on my servers, they are